Amazon Web Services (AWS) has partnered with Duo Security to provide two-factor authentication for AWS Directory Service logins.

 AWS is a secure cloud services platform that offers a broad set of global compute, storage, database, analytics, application, and deployment services that help organizations move faster, lower IT costs, and scale applications as they grow.

-This AWS Quick Start deploys a configurable number of Duo Authentication Proxies within AWS and adds these newly created Duo Authentication Proxy servers as multi-factor authentication servers, via RADIUS, within the specified AWS Directory Service.
+This AWS Quick Start deploys a configurable number of Duo Authentication Proxy Fargate servers within AWS and adds these newly created Duo Authentication Proxy servers as multi-factor authentication servers, via RADIUS, within the specified AWS Directory Service.
 In this type of configuration, users see an additional MFA Code field, in which they enter the name of a Duo factor, like push or phone, or enter a passcode generated by Duo Mobile or a hardware token.

 This configuration doesn't support inline self-service enrollment.
 You'll need to create your users in Duo ahead of time using one of our other enrollment methods, like directory sync or CSV import.
 Read the enrollment documentation to learn more.